gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * There should not be a `on-demand snapshot-compaction` task already running for the same etcd cluster.

->Note: `on-demand snapshot-compaction` runs as a separate job in a seprate pod, hence it doesn't depends on health of etcd cluster members or any other conditions.
+> Note: `on-demand snapshot-compaction` runs as a separate job in a separate pod, hence it doesn't depend on health of etcd cluster members or any other conditions.

 #### Trigger on-demand full/delta snapshot